1 Background

 [:db/add "x" :internal/key "x"]

-; And set the value of the entity with key x
+[; And set the value of the entity with key x

 ; to 0:

-[:db/add [:internal/key "x"] :internal/value 0]]
+:db/add [:internal/key "x"] :internal/value 0]] [

-[[:db/add id-of-x :internal/value 2]
+:db/add id-of-x :internal/value 2]

-In a database with serial intra-transaction semantics, this would produce the value 3.
-In Datomic, the increment observes the start-of-transaction value 0.
-It completes successfully, and the transaction expands to the following:
+In a database with serial intra-transaction semantics, this would produce the value 3

-[[:db/add id-of-x :internal/value 2]
+:db/add id-of-x :internal/value 2]

-[:db/add id-of-x :internal/value 1]]
+[[:db/add id-of-x :internal/value 1]] [

-If this were executed by a serial database, it would produce the value 1.
+.
 But Datomic’s order-free semantics have another rule we have not yet discussed.
-If two assertions in the same transaction have different values for the same single-cardinality attribute of the same entity, the transaction aborts with :db.error/datoms-conflict.
-This transaction aborts!
+If two assertions in the same transaction have different values for the same single-cardinality attribute of the same entity, the transaction aborts with :db.error/datoms-conflict

 This in-transaction conflict detection mechanism likely rules out many cases where the use of transaction functions would produce surprising results.
-A pair of increments will silently produce a single increment, but this is only possible because they all expand to compatible [entity, attribute, value] triples.
-Since there are an infinite number of incompatible values, and a single compatible choice for any [entity, attribute] pair, it seems likely that users who accidentally compose transaction functions incorrectly will find their transactions fail due to conflicts, and recognize their mistake.
+A pair of increments will silently produce a single increment, but this is only possible because they all expand to compatible [entity, attribute, value]

 This behavior may be surprising, but it is generally consistent with Datomic’s documentation.
 Nubank does not intend to alter this behavior, and we do not consider it a bug.